mnelson4/printmyblog/readme.txt

 [Add the CSS class](https://technicalsupport.blog/2019/01/04/how-to-add-a-custom-css-class-to-gutenberg-blocks/) "pmb-print-only".
 See the above question for more details.

 = How do I show or hide background colors in the printout? =
+* In Pro Print, the background colors are dictated by your project's design, which might be easily customizable.
+Go to your project's "Customize Design" step and see what settings are available.
+You can also switch to a different design on the "Choose Design" step, or add some custom CSS to your design (`body{background-color:black;}`).*

+If you're using Quick Print, the background colors are controlled by your WordPress theme and the browser.

 Your theme may use different styles when printed, including setting the background to white in order to conserve ink.